 - Arbres (handles high rotational stress in industrial pumps and turbines)

-- Machine (durable for mining equipment like crushers and conveyors)
+- Machine parts (durable for mining equipment like crushers and conveyors)

 A mining company switched to X80 for its crusher shafts.
-The X80 shafts lasted 6x longer than the HSLA steel shafts they replaced—cutting downtime by 50% et sauvegarder $200,000 annually in replacements.
+The X80 shafts lasted 6x longer than the HSLA steel shafts they replaced—cutting downtime by 50% and saving $200,000 annually in replacements.

 Industrie maritime